Bucks County, Pennsylvania: Economy

 The boroughs of Bristol and Morrisville were prominent industrial centers along the Northeast Corridor during World War II.
 Suburban development accelerated in Lower Bucks in the 1950s with the opening of Levittown, Pennsylvania, the second such "Levittown" designed by William Levitt.

 Among Bucks' largest employers in the twentieth century were U.S. Steel in Falls Township, and the Vulcanized Rubber & Plastics and Robertson Tile companies in Morrisville.
 Rohm and Haas continues to operate several chemical plants around Bristol.
-Waste Management operates a landfill in Tullytown that is the largest receptacle of out-of-state waste in the USA (receiving much of New York City's waste following the closure of Fresh Kills landfill in Staten Island, New York 40 mi away).
+Waste Management operates a landfill in Tullytown that is the largest receptacle of out-of-state waste in the US (receiving much of New York City's waste following the closure of Fresh Kills landfill in Staten Island, New York 40 mi away).

 Bucks is also experiencing rapid growth in biotechnology, along with neighboring Montgomery County.
 The Greater Philadelphia area consistently ranks in the top 10 geographic clusters for biotechnology and biopharma.
-It is projected by 2020 that one out of four people in Bucks County will work in biotechnology.
+It was projected that by 2020, one out of four people in Bucks County would work in biotechnology.